cran-task-views/FunctionalData/FunctionalData.md

-Functional data analysis (FDA) deals with data that ["provides information about curves, surfaces or anything else varying over a continuum."](https://en.wikipedia.org/wiki/Functional_data_analysis) This task view catalogues available packages in this rapidly developing field.
+Functional data analysis (FDA) deals with data that ["provides information about curves, surfaces or anything else varying over a continuum."](https://en.wikipedia.org/wiki/Functional_data_analysis) This task view tries to provide an overview of available packages in this developing field.
+In practice, there is substantial overlap between time series data and functional data, so many packages listed under the ["TimeSeries" task view](https://CRAN.R-project.org/view=TimeSeries) could be useful for functional data as well and vice versa.

 ### General functional data analysis